 \subsubsection{HE-based MPL Frameworks}

-HE~\cite{rivest1978data} is a form of encryption where one can perform a specific algebraic operation on ciphertext directly, without decrypting it and knowing any information about the private key.
-Then it generates an encrypted result, whose decryption result exactly matches the result of the same operation that performed on plaintext.

-\sls{ HE can be categorized into three types~\cite{acar2018survey}.
-Partially Homomorphic Encryption (PHE)~\cite{rivest1978method}\cite{elgamal1985public} allows only one type of operation (addition or multiplication) with an unlimited number of times.
-One popular example is Additively Homomorphic Encryption (AHE) of Paillier scheme~\cite{paillier1999public}, which can only perform additive operations.
-To do both additions and multiplications among ciphertexts, Somewhat Homomorphic Encryption (SWHE)~\cite{boneh2005evaluating} and Fully Homomorphic Encryption (FHE)~\cite{van2010fully}\cite{gentry2009fully}\cite{smart2010fully}\cite{coron2011fully} can be used.
-SWHE can perform some types of operations within a limited number of times while FHE can handle all the operations without a limited number of times. \sls{However, FHE's computation complexity is much more expensive than SWHE and PHE.} }

 By performing calculations on encrypted data directly, HE can be used to ensure the security of the computing process.
-Naturally, HE can be adopted to protect data privacy through calculating and communicating on ciphertexts directly when training machine learning models.
-Here, as shown in Figure~\ref{fig.HE}, take secure two-party computation as an example, one party $P_0$ generates a key-pair $(P_k,S_k)$ for the homomorphic cryptosystem and sends the public key $P_k$ together with his encrypted message $M_0$ to the other party $P_1$, who then evaluate the Arithmetic circuit under encryption using the homomorphic properties of the cryptosystem with $M_0$.
-Finally, $P_1$ sends back the encrypted result $r$ which $P_0$ can decrypt using its private key.
-Thus, the unencrypted data themselves are not transmitted, nor can they be guessed by other parties, there is only a little possibility of leaking the original data. \sls{Moreover, HE methods are widely applied in MPL frameworks to generate multiplication triples in the pre-computation phase~\cite{mohassel2017secureml}, which can efficiently reduce the communication overhead in the online phase. } Note that non-linear functionalities such as the ReLU, Sigmod activation functions cannot be supported by HE.
+HE can be adopted to protect data privacy through calculating and communicating on ciphertexts directly when training machine learning models.
+As shown in Figure~\ref{fig.HE}, if we take secure two-party computation as an example, one party $P_0$ generates a key-pair $(P_k,S_k)$ for the homomorphic cryptosystem and sends the public key $P_k$ together with his encrypted message $M_0$ to the other party $P_1$, who then evaluate the Arithmetic circuit under encryption using the homomorphic properties of the cryptosystem with $M_0$.
+Finally, $P_1$ sends back the encrypted result $R$ which $P_0$ can decrypt using his private key $S_k$.
+Thus, the unencrypted data themselves are not transmitted.
+Nor can they be guessed by other parties.
+Note that there is only a little possibility of leaking the original data.
+Moreover, HE methods are widely applied in MPL frameworks to generate multiplication triples in the pre-computation phase~\cite{mohassel2017secureml}, which can efficiently reduce the communication overhead in the online phase.
+Note that non-linear functionalities such as the ReLU, and Sigmod activation functions cannot be supported directly by PHE or SWHE.